 With its reputation for superb exotic fruits, unsurpassed fish and seafood, and not least the numerous varieties of Andean potatoes, Ecuador offers the taste buds a veritable feast.

-Volunteers wishing to provide their own accommodation are also welcome to do so.
-The program fee will be adjusted to $320 for stays of any duration.
+Prefer to arrange your own accommodation?
+No problem!
+The program fee is adjusted to $320 for any duration.

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.